karlseguin/the-little-mongodb-book/en/mongodb.markdown

 MapReduce is a pattern that has grown in popularity, and you can make use of it almost anywhere; C#, Ruby, Java, Python and so on all have implementations.
 I want to warn you that at first this'll seem very different and complicated.
 Don't get frustrated, take your time and play with it yourself.
 This is worth understanding whether you are using MongoDB or not.

 ## A Mix of Theory and Practice ##
 MapReduce is a two-step process.
-First you map and then you reduce.
+First you map, and then you reduce.
 The mapping step transforms the inputted documents and emits a key=>value pair (the key and/or value can be complex).
 The reduce gets a key and the array of values emitted for that key and produces the final result.
 We'll look at each step, and the output of each step.

 The example that we'll be using is to generate a report of the number of hits, per day, we get on a resource (say a webpage).
 This is the *hello world* of MapReduce.
 For our purposes, we'll rely on a `hits` collection with two fields: `resource` and `date`.
 Our desired output is a breakdown by `resource`, `year`, `month`, `day` and `count`.